 DAWIA certification is critical for financial managers who work within the DoD acquisition process.
 It provides a clear path for professional development and career advancement and ensures that financial managers possess the competencies necessary to carry out their duties effectively.
-By completing DAWIA certification requirements, financial managers can enhance their ski effectively.
-By completing DAWIA certification requirements, financial managers can enhance their skills, knowledge, and abilities, increase their marketability, and advance their careers within the DoD acquisition workforce.
+By completing DAWIA certification requirements, financial managers can enhance their skills, knowledge, andabilities, increase their marketability, and advance their careers within the DoD acquisition workforce.
 For more on the DAWIA certification, visit Defense Acquisition University's (DAU) website.